by Brian K. Asbury

 “The source of the fire seems to be that machine in the corner,” the voice of Professor Stein said in his mind.

-OK, I’m on it, Professor, Ronnie thought back.
+Okay, I’m on it, Professor, Ronnie thought back.
 The filing cabinet-sized machine was still belching out smoke, although there was little sign of flame.
 Firestorm’s keen eyes sought out the electrical flex, and he transformed it into pasta.
 He then changed the air and smoke around the machine to dry ice, which evaporated instantly as it touched the hot metal, smothering the fire with carbon dioxide, and at the same time cooling it to a safer temperature.

-“Good work, Ronald,” said the professor.
+“Good work, Ronald,” said the Professor.

 One of the men, a white-coated stocky man with a beard, approached him.
 “Yes, yes, thank you, Firestorm.
 You’ve saved our lives and the project.”
 He held out his hand.
 Firestorm took it.
 “I’m Dr. Montague, and you have my eternal gratitude and that of my colleagues, of course.”